 Collections Digitization Background Documents

-Overviews | Databasing | Georeferencing | Imaging | Mobilization | Standards
+Overviews | Databasing | Georeferencing | Imaging | Mobilization | Standards | Tools

 An annotated list of resources (with links) relevant to the digitization of biological collections.
 This is targeted to those initiating a biological collection digitization effort.
 If you would like to suggest a resource, do so below by leaving a comment.

-Databasing | Georeferencing | Imaging | Mobilization | Standards
+Databasing | Georeferencing | Imaging | Mobilization | Standards | Tools

-- Title: Canadensys Documents Pages
+- Title: Canadensys Digitization webpage

 - Title: GBIF Training Manual 1: Digitisation of Natural History Collections Data